 If you don’t live in the South, you might not see collards very often; they are a leafy, cool-weather vegetable very popular for cooked greens.
-However, collards grow well throughout the country.
+However, growing collards can be done throughout the country.
 A relative of cabbage, broccoli, Brussels sprouts, kohlrabi, and kale, this upright, dark green, waxy plant is a little like a cabbage that doesn’t make a head.
 It is one of the most cold-hardy of all vegetables, able to withstand temperatures in the upper teens.
-In Zone 8 and southward, collards often provide a harvest through the entire winter.
+In zone 8 and southward, collards often provide a harvest through the entire winter.
 You can plant them in spring and fall, although collards planted in fall gardens are favored because the leaves are sweeter when kissed by frost.

 Work nitrogen-rich amendments such as blood meal, cottonseed meal, or composted manure into the ground before planting.
-Feed your plants with Bonnie Herb & Vegetable Food as they develop and each time you harvest to keep lots of leaves coming on.
+Feed your plants with Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food throughout the growing season (follow label directions!) to keep lots of leaves coming on.
 Since the plants produce so much foliage that gets harvested often, regular feeding goes hand-in-hand with regular harvesting.

 Collards like a nice, even supply of water.
-Water regularly, applying 1 to 1.5 inches of water per week if it doesn’t rain.
+Water regularly, applying 1 to 1.5 inches of water per week if it doesn’t rain enough to equal that amount.
 You can measure the amount of water with a rain gauge left in the garden.
 Apply organic mulch such as compost, finely ground leaves, weed-free hay, or finely ground bark to keep the soil cool and moist and to keep down weeds.
 Mulching will also help keep the leaves clean.

 Keep a soil pH of 6.5 to 6.8 to discourage clubroot disease.
 Although worst on cabbage, Brussels sprouts, and turnips, clubroot affects all members of the cabbage family.
 The best way to avoid problems is to keep the garden clean.
 Insects that like collards include cabbage loopers, slugs, imported cabbageworms, cabbage root maggots, aphids, and flea beetles.
 Disease problems include black leg, black rot, clubroot, and yellows.
 To prevent diseases from building up in the soil, don’t plant collards or other cole crops in the same spot each year.
 Rotate with a non-cole crop for 2 years before returning to the same spot.